sparkflows/sparkflows-docs/docs/user-guide/time-series/time_series_modeling.rst

 H2OXGBoost
 ==========

-Below is the sample workflow which uses H2OXGBoost processor in Fire Insights.
+Below is the sample workflow which uses H2OXGBoost processor in Sparkflows.

 The workflow reads the UCI Credit Card dataset & uses H2OXGBoost processor which is a supervised learning algorithm on tabular data and save the model in S3 location.
 Rich features like lag, moving average among others can be computed and added to the baseline model.